NuGet/Home/proposed/2023/Add-dotnet-search.md

 <!-- Why is this the best design compared to other designs? -->
 <!-- What other designs have been considered and why weren't they chosen? -->
 <!-- What is the impact of not doing this? -->
-In nuget.exe there is `nuget list` command which does the same thing
+In nuget.exe there is `nuget list` command which does the same thing.
+However, customers would like this functionality to be available in dotnet.

 ## Prior Art